-The Planning Department received verbal comments from Town officials requesting the designation of a new Road (County Route 15), and around the Hamlet of East Bethany, at the intersection of Route 63 and East Bethany Road (County Routes 35 and 2).
+Development Areas in the Town of Bethany are located around the Hamlet of Bethany Center, at the intersection of Route 20 and Bethany Center Road (County Route 15), and around the Hamlet of East Bethany, at the intersection of Route 63 and East Bethany Road (County Routes 35 and 2).
 Water transmission mains are proposed to be extended to serve these areas in the future.

 The remaining land in the Town is predominantly within Agricultural District #8.
-Non-agricultural development in within the Agricultural District should be discouraged.
+Non-agricultural development within the Agricultural District should be discouraged.